wildfly-extras/creaper/README.md

 a plain old `ModelNode` (it is a subclass, in fact), but it offers some nice utility methods for working with operation results.

+Using "local" CLI operations such as `batch`, `if` or `patch` is possible, using the `executeCli` method.
+This method, however, doesn't return a result.
+It can only signal success (by returning normally) or failure (by throwing an exception).

+    client.executeCli("patch apply .../path/to/patch.zip");

 In addition to performing plain old management operations, you can also perform higher-level management commands: